 This 4-storey sandstone relic was once a steam flour mill, built in 1857 to help process grain crops grown on the Bellarine Peninsula to feed the hordes of folk flocking to the gold fields.
 Its sandstone blocks were carved from nearby seacliffs.
 Listed by the National Trust, the mill houses displays and a collection of historic memorabilia.
 It’s just 300 metres from the beach but easily missed unless you’re looking for it.
 Trust me: it’s well worth seeking out just to clap your eyes on its old-world elegance.

 2. Get mussel-bound

 Portarlington mussels are the stuff of legends.
 Amble out the Portarlington Pier to ogle the mussel boat fleet up close.
 If you’re lucky, you might spy the team harvesting mussels just off shore.
 What a satisfying thing it is to see where your food originates and understand how it gets from there to your dinner plate.
 Of course, you’ll want to try out the local produce for yourself.
-Head to Advance Mussel Supply in town or Sea Bounty in St Leonards to grab fresh-from-the-sea-farm mussels by the kilo, ready to go.
+Head to Advance Mussel Supply for fresh mussels and a range of gourmet mussel-y creations.

 3. Get spa-spangled

 Exploit the delightfully slower pace in town by heading to Bellarine Day Spa and Retreat.
 How does a relaxing massage using aromatherapy oils and best quality locally grown olive oil sound?
 Maybe pair it with a detox sauna or spa, or a full body cocoon wrap treatment.
 You can’t help but leave feeling rested and recharged.